sarthakbansal7/PZ-Flow/README.md

 ## 🌟 Overview

-PayZoll serves as a comprehensive decentralized Web3 payment infrastructure, providing businesses and DAOs with the tools they need to manage payments efficiently and securely.
-Our platform streamlines complex payment operations into simple, automated workflows—from bulk payouts and airdrops to streaming payments and DAO payroll management—all while maintaining the security and transparency of blockchain technology.
+PayZoll solves the fragmented Web3 payments problem.
+Instead of using separate tools for payroll, airdrops, and bulk transfers, teams get everything in one place.
+We built it because managing payments across multiple DApps was getting ridiculous - especially when you're trying to pay 50+ contributors or distribute tokens to thousands of users.

-### 🎯 Vision
+### 🎯 Why We Built This

-We envision a future where Web3 payments are as simple and intuitive as traditional financial transactions, while maintaining the benefits of decentralization, transparency, and global accessibility.
-Our unified dashboard approach eliminates the complexity of managing multiple payment services across different interfaces.
+Web3 payments shouldn't be harder than Web2.
+You shouldn't need 5 different tools to pay your team, distribute tokens, or handle invoices.
+PayZoll consolidates this into one dashboard because context switching between DApps kills productivity.

 ## ✨ Features

 ### 🔴 Live Features

-**🎛️ Unified Dashboard**: All payment services accessible from a single, intuitive control center
+**🎛️ Unified Dashboard**: Everything in one place - no more browser tab chaos

-- **💼 Bulk Payouts**: Efficiently distribute payments to multiple recipients in a single transaction, reducing gas costs and streamlining large-scale payment operations
+- **💼 Bulk Transfers**: Send to multiple addresses in one transaction.
+Supports CSV uploads and saves ~80% on gas costs compared to individual transfers
-- **🎁 Airdrop**: Seamlessly distribute tokens to multiple wallets with customizable criteria and automated distribution mechanisms for marketing campaigns and community rewards
-- **👥 DAO Payroll**: Automated, gas-abstracted disbursements for decentralized organizations, eliminating manual overhead and ensuring contributors get paid on time in their preferred tokens
-- **📡 Streaming Payments**: Real-time money flows for freelancers, DAOs, and distributed teams—no more batch cycles or waiting periods, just continuous value transfer whenever and wherever it's needed
+- **🎁 Airdrops**: Token distribution with claim mechanics.
+Recipients pull when ready, saving you gas on failed transactions
+- **👥 DAO Payroll**: Recurring payments for contributors.
+Set it once, automates monthly.
+Works with any ERC20 token
+- **📡 Token Streaming**: Linear vesting and real-time payments.
+Good for freelancers or time-locked compensation
-- **📄 Invoices**: Create and manage professional invoices with crypto payment support
+- **📄 Invoices**: Professional crypto invoicing.
+Share links, track payments, get notified when paid

-**All services are integrated into a single dashboard at `/dashboard` for seamless payment management**
+**Access everything from `/dashboard` - one URL, one wallet connection, done**

+🔗 **[Analytics & Metrics](https://dune.com/sarthak10/payzoll)** - Track transaction volumes, user adoption, and protocol usage in real-time

 ## 🛠️ Technology Stack